ankytbhatya/ankytbhatya.github.io/_pages/publications.md

 * Development at Crossroads: Impact of Road Development in Afghanistan (with Ritwiz Sarma)

-* Comparative political economy of infrastructure land development in China and India
+* Comparative Political Economy of Infrastructure Land Development in China and India

 # Policy Papers
 * “Tracking Reforms In Land Leasing And Change In Land Use: Evidence from Gujarat and Karnataka”,